azure-octo/dapr-apim-demo/README.md

      "http://${GATEWAY_IP}/dapr-trigger"
 ```

-If everything is configured correctly, you should see no response, just `200` status code indicating the binding was successfully triggered on the Dapr API.
+If everything is configured correctly, you will see `200` status code in the header indicating the binding was successfully triggered on the Dapr API.

 ## Summary